OTM 300 — OPERATIONS AND SUPPLY CHAIN MANAGEMENT

 The role of materials and capacity planning and control in business operations.
 Manufacturing Resource Planning Systems: aggregate planning, material requirements planning, capacity planning, operations scheduling.
 Procedures for cellular manufacturing systems.
 Costing issues in modern planning and control systems.

-OTM 700 — OPERATIONS MANAGEMENT
+OTM 700 — OPERATIONS AND SUPPLY CHAIN MANAGEMENT

 2-3 credits.